Cxlopez/frontend-test/README.md

 SASS is already setup for you.
 You can find the styles in the **styles** folder and ready for your customization.

+### Deployment

+- Deploy your application to a hosting service of your choice (AWS, Heroku, Netlify, etc.)
+- Add the details in `aws-exports.js` as environment variables to your hosting service.
+- Update the `apolloConfig.tsx` file to use the environment variables instead of the `aws-exports.js` file.

 ### Deliverables

 - A link to a public repo with your code
-- A link to a public URL where we can view your application
+- A link to a live demo of your application
 - A short write up on your thought process and any challenges you faced